darugar/darugar.github.io/_posts/2008-07-15-parsing-top-down-in-python.markdown

 layout: parand
 title:  "Parsing (Top-Down) in Python"
 date:   2008-07-15 10:00:00
-categories: stddev
+categories: say/index.php
 ---
-Excellent article on [Simple Top-Down Parsing in Python](/web/20101222045855/http://effbot.org/zone/simple-top-down-parsing.htm).
+Excellent article on [Simple Top-Down Parsing in Python](http://effbot.org/zone/simple-top-down-parsing.htm).
 The nud and led business could be better explained, but the rest of the article and code is great.
 I learned several things I hope to employ shortly.

 I'm trying to remember if we studied this in compiler class or not.
 I think not, although I have terrible memory, so it's possible we did.